vmware/terraform-provider-vcfa/TESTING.md

 ## Leftovers removal

-After the test suite runs, an automated process will scan the vcfa and remove any resources that may have been left behind because od test failure or environment issues.
+After the test suite runs, an automated process will scan the vcfa and remove any resources that may have been left behind because of test failure or environment issues.
 The procedure can be skipped by using the flag `-vcfa-skip-leftovers-removal`.
 If you want the operation to omit details of the scanning, you can use `-vcfa-silent-leftovers-removal`.